networknt/light-doc/content/en/faq/oracle-streams.md

-And if we want to use other messaging systems as message broker for CDC, we need to use Oracle Message Gateway.
+And if we want to use other messaging systems as a message broker for CDC, we need to use Oracle Message Gateway.
 Messaging Gateway enables communication between applications based on non-Oracle messaging systems and Oracle Streams AQ.

 But the Oracle Message Gateway currently only supports the integration of Oracle Streams AQ with applications based on WebSphere MQ 6.0 and TIB/Rendezvous 7.2.

-it doesn't support Kafka (framework default message broker for CDC) for now
+It doesn't support Kafka (framework default message broker for CDC) for now.

 ### Other solutions: